ebi-igweze/flutter_movies/README.md

 # flutter_movies

-A new Flutter project.

-## Getting Started
+## Flutter Movies

-This project is a starting point for a Flutter application.
+This project is a test bed for the flutter framework, testing out the hybrid features using the OMDB api.

-A few resources to get you started if this is your first Flutter project: